 Wingfield Park in Reno, Nevada, is partly on an island in the Truckee River (Belle Isle).
-It's where residents and visitors come to enjoy the Truckee River and parkway in downtown Reno.
-Together with the Truckee River Whitewater Park, this urban park offers a variety of recreational opportunities, including relaxing by the water, picnicing, whitewater rafting and kayaking, swimming, river tubing, and walking and biking.
+It's where residents and visitors come to enjoy the Truckee River and Parkway in downtown Reno.
+Together with the Truckee River Whitewater Park, this urban park offers a variety of recreational opportunities, including relaxing by the water, picnicking, whitewater rafting and kayaking, swimming, river tubing, and walking and biking.

 Things to do in Wingfield Park